SystemsApproach/private5g/cloud.rst

 :numref:`Figure %s <fig-ace>`).
-What’s unique to our example configuration is its ability to connect such applications to mobile devices throughout the enterprise using the 5G Connectivity Service implemented by SD-RAN and SD-Core.
-This service is offered as a managed service, with enterprise system administrators able to use a programmatic API (and associated GUI portal) to control that service;
-that is, authorize devices, restrict access, set QoS profiles for different devices and applications, and so on.
+What’s unique to our example configuration is its ability to connect such applications to mobile devices throughout the enterprise using the 5G Connectivity Service implemented by SD-RAN and SD-Core, without the resulting network traffic ever leaving the enterprise; a scenario known as *local breakout*.
+Moreover, this service is offered as a managed service, with enterprise system administrators able to use a programmatic API (and associated GUI portal) to control that service; that is, authorize devices, restrict access, set QoS profiles for different devices and applications, and so on.

 6.2.2 Hybrid Cloud
 ~~~~~~~~~~~~~~~~~~